 How to Determine Whether You Should Attend Detox or Rehab

-When determining whether you should attend detox or rehab, there is a simple way to decide.
+There is a simple way to decide whether you should attend detox or rehab.
 If you are experiencing withdrawal symptoms, you should always choose to enter a detox program before attending rehab.
 Even if you are not currently experiencing withdrawal symptoms, you should receive support from a detox program before you abruptly quit using a substance.

 Avoiding detox can be extremely dangerous, depending on the withdrawal symptoms you develop.
 Certain substances like alcohol or benzodiazepines can lead to life-threatening withdrawal symptoms without medical treatment, such as seizures.
 Even if your symptoms are not life-threatening, they can cause you to relapse without proper treatment.